Is a £3,000 student overdraft a good idea?

 Typically the interest-free facility is taken away three years after you graduate, but you should check the terms and conditions so you’re not caught out.

 There will probably never be another time when you can access extra cash in this manner for emergencies or essentials without any hassle.
-But the onus is on the student to make the right choices with the money.
+But the onus is on you to make the right choices with the money.